gumityolcu/scikit-learn-dual/doc/developers/contributing.rst

 5. Follow the :ref:`coding-guidelines`.

-6. When applicable, use the validation tools and scripts in the :mod:`sklearn.utils` module.
+6. When applicable, use the validation tools and scripts in the :mod:`sklearn_dual.utils` module.
 A list of utility routines available for developers can be found in the :ref:`developers-utils` page.